Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Appendix

-\smallsection{Reuters-21578 R8}~\cite{2007:phd-Ana-Cardoso-Cachopo}: is a collection of news articles including 8 classes (e.g. trade, grain, earn, etc.).
-For preprocessing, words with no less than 100 occurrences are kept.
-The vocabulary size is 534.
-Each piece of text data has an average length of 66 words.
+\textbf{Reuters-21578 R8}~\cite{2007:phd-Ana-Cardoso-Cachopo} is a collection of news articles classified into 8 classes (e.g. trade, grain, earn, etc.).
+During preprocessing, words with at least 100 occurrences are kept, resulting in a vocabulary size of 534.
+Each piece of text data has a length of 66 words on average.